 Interested in taking paid online surveys, but not sure if you should?
 You are right to be hesitant, as there plenty of scam sites online that masquerade as real one survey sites.
 That said, there are tips and tricks you can use to help keep your personal information safe, and will help you reap the maximum rewards possible of being an online surveys panelist.

 Your Privacy Matters

 Clarity is Key

 Look for survey sites that clearly outline what rewards they provide for taking surveys, have easy to find contact information and when possible, are approved by the Better Business Bureau (BBB).
-You don’t want to be second-guessing anything; this information should be very clearly stated on their website.
+You don’t want to be second-guessing anything; contact information in particular should be very clearly stated on their website.

 Beware of ‘Special Offers’

 Separate Your E-mails

 Always set up a separate e-mail account exclusively for survey invitations.
 This will make it easier for you to see how many surveys you have received, and will avoid spam being sent to your personal e-mail address, should you make a mistake and accidentally register with an un-reputable surveys website.